ramseychad1/it-estimation-portal/README.md

 ## Carry-overs into future phases

 Tracked in [`CLAUDE.md`](CLAUDE.md) under "Carry-overs into future phases."
 Each item has a TODO somewhere in the codebase pointing back to context.
-Notable ones: the `User` constructor visibility blocker (auth-package factory needed); the per-cell server-error mapping in the template editor + new-request flow + reviewer override grid (server-side improvement to include `sdlcPhaseId` in structured errors); the review-queue list DTO needs `requesterId` / `reviewerId` / `reviewerStatus` / `answeredQuestionsCount` columns to drop the `—` placeholders; the Approved view falls back to current blended rate because the DTO doesn't yet carry the snapshot rate body; the `EmptyState` retrofit on the four pages still using inline empty states.
-Phase 7 added two: making stat cards click-through to filtered lists (post-MVP if usage justifies it), and a tighter "Load more" UX on the activity feed (currently page-replaces — should accumulate or use cursor pagination once the feed is dense).
+Notable ones: the `User` constructor visibility blocker (auth-package factory needed); the per-cell server-error mapping in the template editor + new-request flow + reviewer override grid; the Approved view falls back to current blended rate because the DTO doesn't yet carry the snapshot rate body; the `EmptyState` retrofit on pages still using inline empty states; dashboard stat cards are display-only (not click-through); Phase 9 multi-product requests introduce a new carry-over where partial-approval state (some items approved, some still in review) is not yet visualized distinctly at the request-list level.